israzahid/2S03Notes/Exercises/Exercise4.md

 i = 4, j = 2

 3) Why do arrays need to know their length ahead of time?
 It seems like a disadvantage... but is there an advantage?
 How do you think "lookups" work?
 Note, a lookup is when you ask the system what a[i] is.
 Hint: when we have a 10000 length array, we want a[5000] and aa[15] to evaluate relatively quickly.
 We'll talk about how exactly arrays are stored in memory in lecture.

+- needs to allocate memory ahead of time
+&nbsp;
+- creates 'addressses' for where each data value will be stored
+- contiguous, it's easier to find an address very quickly because it is already located
+- without the contiguous structure, you have to iterate through everything to reach an address
+- summary: easy and fast lookups

 4) We've been using arrays since the first week of this course.
 Where?
 How?